 Chief Spillane retired from the City of Atlanta in November of 2016 and began his new position as the Chief of Police for Georgia State University.

-Chief Mullis is the acting director of police, with responsibility for the operations of the department.
+Chief Mullis is the Deputy Chief of police, with responsibility for the operations of the department.
 These duties include supervision of the patrol, training, communications and investigation units.

 Chief Mullis began his law enforcement career at the University of Georgia Police Department in 1986.
 He joined the Georgia World Congress Center Authority Police in 1996 where he served until returning to campus law enforcement in 1999 with the Georgia State Police.